nekkapfia/Political-Galaxy/Individual Sliders/core-1b-economic-autonomy.md

 The final score \( F \) is rounded up to the nearest whole number.

 ---

+# Core 1B: Economic Autonomy Slider

+This slider measures the observable degree to which a system protects or restricts individuals’ and private entities’ economic autonomy — the range of voluntary economic actions, contracts, property rights, production, trade, investment, and consumption decisions that remain free from state or collective coercion.

+**Note on Scale:** The practical scoring range is **5–95**.
+The 0 and 100 points are theoretical absolutes.

 ## High End – Sub-Bands